 The benefit of using an Instant Pot when making Bone Broth is that you can get it done in 1½ to 2 hours.
 It’s such a time saver, and it’s amazing to see the bones and tissue fall apart into the soup.
 When it works perfectly, the bone broth will gel.
 Gelling depends on many factors, like type of bones used, quantity of water, temperature and time.
 Either way, it’s still a super healthy soup stock.

 What type of meat do you use when making Instant Pot Bone Broth?

 Beef Bones are the most commonly associated with Bone Broth, but any meat can be used.
-Chicken, Fish, Pork, Turkey, Venison or even Lamb (although I’m not a fan of lamb soup).
+Chicken, Pork, Turkey, Venison or even Lamb (although I’m not a fan of lamb soup).
 You want to use collagen heavy bones, like knuckles, feet and marrow.
 I like to use a mixture of marrow and meaty bones.
 This is because I use the meat into the soup that I make usually right away.
 If you’re not sure which bones to use, ask your butcher.